Hsparkcon/CSE701_PROJ_03/README.md

 >> Example Input for Windows
 >>   proj_r.exe bisquare standardized_residual observed_x.dvec observed_y.dvec
 >> ```
->> - Excuting program without input parameter will provide basic description about how to use the program.
+>> - Executing program without input parameter will provide basic description about how to use the program.
 >
 >
 >